 As a promotional product supplier, having effective, ecommerce-friendly product data is the single most important marketing investment you can make.
 Mediocre and long-winded product data prevents the search engine from displaying your products…losing views and sales.
-So, make it easier for your customers to find and buy your products online.
+So, make it easier for distributors and their customers to find and buy your products online.

 Increase product views and orders by taking the time to improve your listings.
-But, if you find it too time consuming, prioritize your time, start with your top selling or under-performing products first.
+Remember that your products, are also showcased on distributor websites, so it’s also important to think about how end-users might find your products.
+But, if you find it too time-consuming, prioritize your time, and start with your top-selling or under-performing products first.

 Here are the top tips to strengthen your product data.

 Add up to 5 keywords or key phrases that the search algorithm will weigh as heavily as a product name.
 Use keywords to keep your product name and description fields short and relevant.

 Duplicating words already used in your product name, number, description, bullet points, or other keyword fields is unnecessary.
 The same goes for plural and other variations of your keywords.
 All of this is taken care of with the intelligent search engine!
 Reserve the keywords for the most varied and precise terms that will help your product be found.

 Having a problem coming up with words or phrases that distributors and end-users would use to find your products?
 Use the Suggested Keyword tool in your product set-up for recommendations based on users’s searches.